Devil-1045/Hello-World/README.md

-this ais a hello world program written in c language.
+this is a hello world program written in c language.